Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 Instant asset write-off vs depreciation

-We shared tips about how to take advantage of the government’s improved instant asset write-off which affects those with an annual turnover of less than $10 million.
+You could take advantage of the government’s instant asset write-off which affects those with an annual turnover of less than $500 million.

-- As part of your tax planning you should compare which is better: instant asset write-off vs depreciation
+- However as part of your tax planning you should compare which is better: instant asset write-off vs depreciation

 In a nutshell; as businesses grow and make more income, there may be a greater benefit in not using the instant asset write-off, as you may lose out on on-going deductions and depreciation.